Rosalinda González Valencia: Second arrest

 On 15 November 2021, members of the Mexican military arrested González in the Zapopan municipality in Jalisco.
 At the time of this arrest, González was found to be chief of the CJNG's financial operations.
 The Mexican Ministry of Defense released a statement which described her arrest as "a significant blow to the financial structure of organized crime in the state."
 At this time, her five brothers and two of her children were still incarcerated.
 With so many family members arrested, González was also regarded as one of the last links in the CJNG-Los Cuinis alliance.

+Car wash transaction conviction

+On 17 December 2023, González received a five year sentence after being convicted for failing to disclose transactions of a car wash she owned in Puerto Vallarta, Jalisco.
+Her lawyer Victor Francisco Beltran Garcia, a Guadalajara-based attorney who the DEA has described as an associate of the CJNG, contended that the conviction was not related that money laundering allegations she was charged with and planned to appeal the verdict.

+Health and terminal illness

+Since her arrest in 2021, numerous rumors began to emerge about her declining health.
+In August 2023, Spanish newspaper La Vanguardia revealed that in addition to dealing with hypertension, González's health condition is considered extremely delicate and serious, as she would be dying from an undisclosed terminal illness.
+Her defense requested a request to the justice of the State of Morelos for her to be attended to treat the numerous illnesses she has been facing (including her terminal illness), which was accepted by the judge.

+2025 release from prison

+On January 29, 2025, she would be granted an early release from prison for good conduct, which allowed to be granted after she served more than half her sentence.
+On February 27, 2025.
+Rosalinda González Valencia would be officially the Federal Center for Social Readaptation for Women in Coatlán del Río, Morelos.